amirghedira/eventsGraphQLAPI/readme.md

 ## Features
 ### Database
-To store this application data we have used mongoDB as our database along with `mongoose` which an npm package that allow as to interact with mongoDB.
+To store this application data we have used mongoDB as our database along with `mongoose` which is an npm package that allow as to interact with mongoDB.
 ### Queries
 This API exposes these queries (a query in GraphQL means a request that doesnt save or store any thing on the database usually for getting data):